 She placed a hand on my cheek.
 “Because I raised you.”
 Shortly thereafter, she was gone.

 I reached down and picked up the bonnet that was resting on the plot.
-Taking the ribbons used to tie the headgear under the chin, I wrapped the bonnet as well as I could around my mother’s tombstone.
+Taking the ribbons she used to tie the headgear underneath her chin, I wrapped the bonnet as well as I could around my mother’s tombstone.

 How long I stood there I could not say.
-Time had no meaning to me at the moment.
-It could have been minutes, days, months, or years, it all meant the same to me.
-I almost could not bear to leave hear grave.
+Time had no meaning to me at that moment.
+It could have been minutes, days, months, or years, it was all the same to me.
+I almost could not bear to leave her grave.

 If you enjoyed this story, then perhaps you’d be interested in reading more by pressing the “short story” tag below or clicking this(short story) link or this(genre and tags) link or this(story list) link.
 I would also urge you to share this story with others and comment below.
 Please check out my books page as well by pressing here.
 Thank you for reading my story.Follow: